Covid 19 coronavirus: Aucklanders rush to book Queenstown getaways as alert level drops

 "Within hours of this afternoon's announcement, all of the flights were gone," he said.

-"Prices had gone up and there was some demand, but I thought it was interesting," he said.
+"Prices had gone up and there was some demand, but I thought it was interesting."

 With Jetstar grounding all of its domestic services until August 26, it left few options for domestic travel, he said.